kirenz/ds-python/_sources/docs/model.md

 # Fit model
 lm_pipe.fit(X_train, y_train)

+# Obtain model coefficients
+lm_pipe.named_steps['lm'].coef_
 ```

 ### Evaluation

-In model evaluation, we mainly assess the model’s performance metrics (using an evaluation set) and examine residual plots (see this [example for linear regression dagnostics](https://kirenz.github.io/regression/docs/diagnostics.html)) to understand how well the models work.
+In model evaluation, we mainly assess the model’s performance metrics (using an evaluation set) and examine residual plots (see this [example for linear regression diagnostics](https://kirenz.github.io/regression/docs/diagnostics.html)) to understand how well the models work.
+Our first goal in this process is to shortlist a few (two to five) promising models.

 Scikit-learn provides an extensive list of possible metrics to quantify the quality of model predictions: